 UIC is served by the CTA Blue Line and several CTA bus lines.
 Go to the Directions to Campus Web page for information about using the CTA to get to campus.
 You can also find links to PACE and Metra.
 If you plan to use the CTA, see the information about the CTA U-PASS below.

 The U-PASS provides eligible students unlimited travel on all CTA buses and trains at a discounted rate during Summer Session.
-The CTA U-PASS fee for 2013 is $84.
+The CTA U-PASS fee for Summer 2014 is $108.
 All eligible students will be assessed the non-refundable U-PASS fee.
 Only students with documented disabilities that affect their ability to use CTA service can petition for a waiver of the U-PASS fee.
 These requests will be reviewed on a case-by-case basis.
 For more information, contact the Office of Disability Services at (312) 413-2183 (Voice) or at (312) 413-0123 (TTY).

 All full-time undergraduate UIC, Summer Session Only, and Intercampus Registrant students are eligible to receive a U-PASS.
 Undergraduate students registered for six or more credit hours over the summer are considered full-time, regardless whether they are all in either the 4-week session, the 8-week session or from a combination of courses in the 4- and 8-week sessions.